korintic/UnityEditorScripts/README.md

 TO DO:
 - [ ] See if the code can be simplified/ cleaned up
 - [ ] Reorganize layout groups
+- [ ] Add possibility to choose camera
 - [x] Reorganize where adding the file extension happens
 - [x] Make a version that captures screenshots with a hotkey based on the preferences set
 - [x] Add option to capture from SceneView